bhisaac/5eFP/5eFP-SRD.md

 - (a) a burglar’s pack, (b) a dungeoneer’s pack, or (c) an explorer’s pack
 - (a) Leather armor, two daggers, and thieves’ tools

-## Expertise
+## Expertise (Rest 2)

-Gain proficiency with a nonproficient ability of your choice.
-Then, choose two of your ability proficiencies or one of your ability proficiencies and your proficiency with thieves’ tools.
-As long as the chosen proficiencies or tools do not already have expertise, you gain expertise in the chosen abilities or tools.
-Expertise allows you to add your level to a check twice instead of once.
+When you purchase this upgrade, you gain proficiency with a non-proficient ability.
+Then choose two of your ability proficiencies or one of your ability proficiencies and your proficiency with thieves' tools.

+You make an ability check with one of your chosen abilities or tools, adding your level to the check twice instead of once.

 ## Sneak Attack